bokand/page-collection/README.md

   friendlier syntax and mapping.

 The proposed `multi:` scheme is very similar to `data:text/uri-list`, albeit with a dedicated syntax and more user-friendly form.
-When a user-agent operates on a `multi:`, it will interpret the inline data and map it to a `text/uri-list` resource.
+When a user-agent operates on a `multi:`, it will parse the inline data into a list of URLs to open.
 Here's an example of a `multi` link:

 ```
 multi:https://example.com;https://acme.org;https://w3c.org
 ```

-Which is mapped to the following `text/uri-list` resource:
+Which is mapped to:

 ```
 https://example.com